nickgerace/vista/rke2-calico-win-cluster-setup.md

 ### Use the default kubeconfig from rke2-server
 #### substitute in the internal OR external IP/DNS for the `server:` line

+> Copy /etc/rancher/rke2/rke2.yaml on your machine located outside the cluster as ~/.kube/config.
+Then replace 127.0.0.1 with the IP or hostname of your RKE2 server. kubectl can now manage your RKE2 cluster.

 ##### located at `c:\k\config`
 ```yaml
 apiVersion: v1